-How to Negotiate Your Developer Salary (Without Sounding Awkward)
+How To Negotiate Your Developer Salary (Without Sounding Awkward)

-How to Negotiate Your Developer Salary (Without Sounding Awkward)
+How To Negotiate Your Developer Salary (Without Sounding Awkward)

 Negotiating your salary can be tough, especially if you're a developer who'd rather talk about coding than money.
 But learning how to negotiate your salary is a skill every software developer needs—whether you're moving into a new role, talking to a recruiter, or asking your current company for a raise.